 What Is a Feeder Workout?

-The term was coined by a bodybuilder called Rich Piana, who described feeder workouts as a short, high-rep workout that’s done for a particular muscle the day after you train that muscle.
+The term was coined by bodybuilder and YouTube personality Rich Piana, who described feeder workouts as a short, high rep workout that’s done for a particular muscle the day after you train that muscle.

 Piana’s theory is that the more often you pump up the muscle, the quicker it’s going to grow.
 He did feeder workouts every night for two years – three sets of biceps and three sets of triceps – and saw some serious growth in his arms.